 In two years, VAANZ has designed and manufactured a novel COVID-19 vaccine candidate – Kiwi Vax – that is safe and effective in preclinical models and was developed at a fraction of the cost of commercially-developed vaccines.

 Kiwi Vax is a spike protein booster vaccine built on traditional vaccine technology.
-With philanthropic funding, the Malaghan Institute plans to take this through to a phase I safety clinical trial in humans in 2023.
+With philanthropic funding, the Malaghan Institute plans to take this through to a phase I safety clinical trial in humans in early 2024.

 In parallel, the VAANZ programme has been laying the groundwork for mRNA vaccine development in New Zealand, through developing a COVID-19 mRNA vaccine for local manufacture and securing key technology platforms to allow for the production and encapsulation of RNA nanomedicines in lipid nanoparticles.